esi0077/OCR-camera-text-detection/readme.md

 ### ❓FAQ

 #### what is OCR ?
-> Optical character recognition that can read words and convert it to digital words.
+> Optical character recognition that can scan words and convert it to digital words.

 #### What does this app ?